junglok/tem-docs/docs/transfer/globus.md

 ### 1. Common Issues

-- **“Path not allowed” or missing folders in File Manager**
+- **"Path not allowed" or missing folders in File Manager**

-    * Ensure the folder is added to Accessible Folders/Directories (Windows/macOS) or `config-paths` (Linux).
+    * Make sure the folder is added to Accessible Folders/Directories (Windows/macOS) or `config-paths` (Linux).
-    * Confirm your OS user has permission to read/write that folder locally.
+    * Confirm your OS user has local read/write permission for that folder.

-- **Install permission errors (e.g., can’t write to `C:\Program Files`)**
+- **Install permission errors (e.g., can't write to `C:\Program Files`)**

     * Install into a directory you own (e.g., your home directory).

-- **GCP icon shows “Not Connected”**
+- **GCP icon shows "Not Connected"**

     * A firewall or network rule may be blocking connections to the Globus service.
-    * Try a different network (home vs campus VPN) or contact your IT staff with the Globus firewall requirements documentation.
+    * Try a different network (home vs. campus VPN), or contact your IT staff with the Globus firewall requirements documentation.

-- **Browser login cannot be started from GCP**
+- **Browser login won't start from GCP**

     * Some security tools block launching a browser.
-In that case, you can use a **GCP Setup Key** as described in the troubleshooting guide.
+In that case, use a **GCP Setup Key** as described in the troubleshooting guide.

 ### 2. Advanced (Windows) – Very Long Paths

-If you are working with extremely deep directory structures or very long filenames on Windows, you may need to enable **long path support** in the OS registry for GCP to handle paths up to 4096 characters.
+If you work with extremely deep directory structures or very long filenames on Windows, you may need to enable **long path support** in the OS registry so GCP can handle paths up to 4096 characters.

-This change requires admin rights and a reboot; see the following Windows GCP install documentation for details.
+This change requires admin rights and a reboot; see the Windows GCP install documentation below for details.

 [https://docs.globus.org/globus-connect-personal/install/windows/#enable_long_path_support](https://docs.globus.org/globus-connect-personal/install/windows/#enable_long_path_support)